-This leads into the final matter to consider, which is cost-effectiveness.
-While the above qualifications may apply to your situation, your claim may not be cost effective if it doesn’t seem like it will yield enough of a reward to be worth the fees, time, and expenses involved in pursuing it.
+This leads to the final matter to consider, which is cost-effectiveness.
+While the above qualifications may apply to your situation, your claim may not be cost-effective if it doesn’t seem like it will yield enough of a reward to be worth the fees, time, and expenses involved in pursuing it.

 On the other hand, if damages caused by your accident were significant, then you may have a case.
 The process of determining whether your claim is viable begins with a consultation with a personal injury attorney.
 These consultations are typically free, and the purpose is to evaluate your case and decide on the best course of action.